Advisory Boards

 Stakeholder Innovation Board (SIB)

-ERINN, together with the SIB’s input, will implement the knowledge management and knowledge transfer (KMKT) process ensuring appropriate management of knowledge and IP including knowledge analysis and impact pathway mapping for each KER as well as designing and supporting Knowledge Transfer Impact Plans (KTIPs) for the KERs.
+ERINN, together with the SIB’s input, implement the knowledge management and knowledge transfer (KMKT) process ensuring appropriate management of knowledge and IP including knowledge analysis and impact pathway mapping for each KER as well as designing and supporting Knowledge Transfer Plans (KTPs) for the KERs.
 The direct involvement of these stakeholder end users in the assessment and transfer of AquaPLAN KERs ensures effective exploitation of project results that have been assessed by direct target groups as having a good potential for achieving expected outcomes and long-term impact.
-The members of the SIB are under review.

 AquaPLAN advisory board